-Oregon has some of the most generous lawsuit-filing time limits in the country.
-The relevant deadlines for car accident lawsuits are:
+The relevant deadlines for car accident lawsuits in Oregon are:

-- ten years after the accident for filing a personal injury lawsuit (codified at Or.
-Rev. Stat. section 12.115) and
+- two years after the accident for filing a personal injury lawsuit (codified at Or.
+Rev. Stat. section 12.110) and

 - six years after the accident for filing a lawsuit for property damage (i.e. damage to a vehicle) (codified at Or.
 Rev. Stat. section 12.080).